UNIVERSITY OF SOUTH FLORIDA

 Soap and Water

 When washing your hands, follow the classic zombie-fighting advice: Double tap.
 Sing the happy birthday song once; then sing it again.
-This ensures you wash your hands for enough time (at least 20 to 30 seconds).
+This ensures you’ve washed your hands for enough time (at least 20 to 30 seconds) to knock off those germs.

 Take extra care to suds up in these circumstances: